 1. Install the Weglot Translate Free WordPress Plugin

-Search for Weglot Translate plugin, and click on “Install now” and then on “Activate”
+Search for Weglot and click on “Install now” and then on “Activate”

 Select the original language of your website, using the dropdown.

-- auto detection of visitors’ languages’ based on their browser preferences
+- Auto-detection of visitors’ languages’ based on their browser language

-Weglot automatically provides a first layer of machine translation – you then get full editing control over them by either adding your team members, in-house translators) can edit or improve them, or simply leave the translation as it is.
-You can also replace them by professional translations you can order from pro agencies directly plugged-in Weglot.
+Weglot automatically provides a first layer of machine translation – you then get full editing control over them by either adding your team members or in-house translators who can edit or improve them, or simply leave the translation as it is.
+You can also replace them by professional translations that you can order from pro agencies directly plugged-in Weglot.

 To manage and edit your translations you can use one or both of the Weglot editing tools directly from your dashboard.
 You have the choice between visually editing or going through your translations list.

-Translations list: On the left side you have your original content, and on the right side the translations for the selected language.
+Translations list: On the left side you have your original content and on the right side the translations for the selected language.
 Translations are sorted by URL.
-You can make any changes to the translations, they will be automatically saved and displayed.
+You can make any changes to the translations and they will be automatically saved and displayed.

-Professional translations: You can select and order professional translations to pro agencies directly plugged-in and vetted by Weglot.
+Professional translations: You can also select and order professional translations from pro agencies directly plugged-in to your Weglot Dashboard.
 Select the translations/pages you would like to professionally translate by clicking on the icon.

 Then, find your order summary in your professional order section.

 How much does it cost?
-Weglot Translate is a SaaS solution with a Free trial and Freemium pricing, allowing small websites to enjoy it for free.
+Weglot Translate is a SaaS solution with a 10-day free trial and freemium pricing, allowing small websites to enjoy it for free.
 You can check Weglot plans here, starting at €9.90/month.

 While there is no doubt going multilingual can be a great strategy to increase your activity, it’s important to do it the right way: choosing a solution like Weglot that also takes care of your multilingual SEO.

-Weglot Translate plugin focuses on providing both a performing and user-friendly solution, automatically handling complex multilingual set-up to let you fine-tune and refine translations from a first layer of machine translation.
-As a service, Weglot also offers a dedicated and responsive customer support to help users if needed.
+The Weglot Translate plugin focuses on providing both a performing and user-friendly solution, automatically handling complex multilingual setup processes and allowing you to fine-tune and refine translations from a first layer of machine translation.
+As a service, Weglot also offers a responsive and highly-praised support team to help users if needed.

 So – what do you think?
-Do yo have more questions about translating WordPress?
-Or some insight from when you translated your own website?
-Leave a comments below.
+Do you have more questions about translating WordPress?
+Or some insights from when you translated your own website?
+Leave a comment below.
 We’d love to hear your thoughts!